Majin Buu: In Dragon Ball Super

 Shortly after the events of the Tournament of Power and Dragon Ball Super: Broly, Buu is kidnapped by the Galactic Patrol and taken to their headquarters.
 Goku and Vegeta are taken as well and find out their kidnapper is Merus, the Galactic Patrol's #1 elite patrolman.
-Merus explains that an evil criminal named Moro has escaped from galactic prison, and in order to recapture this criminal they need the Grand Supreme Kai, who remains inside of Buu after his absorption.
+Merus explains that an evil criminal named Moro has escaped from galactic prison, and to recapture this criminal, they need the Grand Supreme Kai, who remains inside of Buu after his absorption.
 The Galactic Patrol reveals that the Grand Supreme Kai locked away the ancient warlock, Moro, before Buu had absorbed him.
 While waiting for Buu to wake, Goku and Vegeta travel to New Namek to battle Moro, who is searching for the Dragon Balls, but are unsuccessful and have their power taken from them.
 Buu eventually awakens and is taken to New Namek to confront Moro.
-During the fight, the Grand Supreme Kai takes control of Buu's body and it's revealed that Buu once had god ki, but it was destroyed when the pure Majin Buu was killed by Goku.
-No longer having god ki, the Grand Supreme Kai is unable lock away Moro and fails to stop him.
-After Moro wishes for all the Galactic Patrol's prisoners to escape and come to Namek; Buu, Goku, Merus and Jaco are forced to retreat back to the Galactic Patrol HQ.
+During the fight, the Grand Supreme Kai takes control of Buu's body, and it's revealed that Buu once had god ki, but it was destroyed when the pure Majin Buu was killed by Goku.
+No longer having god ki, the Grand Supreme Kai is unable to lock away Moro and fails to stop him.
+After Moro wishes for all the Galactic Patrol's prisoners to escape and come to Namek, Buu, Goku, Merus, and Jaco are forced to retreat back to the Galactic Patrol HQ.
 Throughout the whole story arc, Grand Supreme Kai remained dominant over Buu's body.
-At the climax of the fight he was seen collecting god ki from the oblivious Uub.
+At the climax of the fight, he was seen collecting god ki from the oblivious Uub.
 He sent it to Vegeta, who then later transferred it to Goku.
 Absorbing that divine energy, Goku reactivated complete Ultra Instinct and killed Moro for good.
 The Grand Supreme Kai then reverts to the pudgy Majin Buu once more, hungry and oblivious to all that transpired.